itmessager/Vis_Wider/README.md

 ### Introduction:

-This is a script for visualizing wider attribute datasets
+This is a script for visualizing WIDER Attribute Dataset

+WIDER Attribute is a large-scale human attribute dataset.
+It contains 13789 images belonging to 30 scene categories, and 57524 human bounding boxes each annotated with 14 binary attributes.

+Download: [Images (Google Drive)],    [Annotations]

 ### Dependencies:
     Python 3.3+.